Greater Manchester: Flora and fauna

 Contrary to its reputation for urban sprawl, Greater Manchester has green belt constraining urban drift, and a "wide and varied range" of wildlife and natural habitats.
 For instance, the wooded valleys of Bolton, Bury and Stockport, the moorlands north and east of Rochdale, Oldham and Stalybridge, and the reed beds between Wigan and Leigh, harbour flora and fauna of national importance.
 Mature woodland, scrubland, grassland, high moorland, mossland, agricultural land, lakes, wetlands, river valleys, embankments, urban parks and suburban gardens are habitats found in Greater Manchester which further contribute to biodiversity.
 The Greater Manchester Ecology Unit classifies Sites of Biological Importance.

 The 21 Sites of Special Scientific Interest (SSSI) in Greater Manchester, and the 12.1 sqmi of common land in Greater Manchester are of particular interest to organisations such as the Greater Manchester Local Record Centre, the Greater Manchester Biodiversity Project and the Manchester Field Club, which are dedicated to wildlife conservation and the preservation of the region's natural history.
 Among the SSSIs are Astley and Bedford Mosses which form a network of ancient peat bog on the fringe of Chat Moss, which in turn, at 10.6 sqmi comprises the largest area of prime farmland in Greater Manchester and contains the largest block of semi-natural woodland in the county.
 The Wigan Flashes, such as those at Pennington Flash Country Park, are the by-product of coal mining, where subsidence has led to waterbodies collecting in the resulting hollows which form an important reed bed resource in Greater Manchester.
 Opened in 1979, Sale Water Park is a 152 acre area of countryside and parkland in Sale which includes a 52 acre artificial lake by the River Mersey.

 Clover, sorrel, nettle and thistle are common, and grow wild in Greater Manchester.
 Common heather (Calluna vulgaris) dominates the uplands, such as Saddleworth Moor, which lies within the South Pennines and Dark Peak area of the Peak District National Park.
 The Rochdale Canal harbours floating water-plantain (Luronium natams), a nationally endangered aquatic plant.
 In 2002, Plantlife International launched its County Flowers campaign, asking members of the public to nominate and vote for a wild flower emblem for their county.
 Common cottongrass (Eriophorum angustifolium), a plant with fluffy white plumes native to wet hollows on high moors, was announced as the county flower of Greater Manchester.

 The house sparrow, starling, and blackbird are among the most populous bird species in Greater Manchester; magpie and feral pigeon are common and breed in habitats across the county.
-The South Pennines support internationally important numbers of golden plover, curlew, merlin and twite.
+Flocks of feral parakeets can be seen in many of south Manchester's parks, including Birchfields Park, Whitworth Park and Platt Fields Park.
+The birds' relocation to the UK has made them the country's "only naturalised parrot and the most northerly breeding parrot in the world".
+The South Pennines also support internationally important numbers of golden plover, curlew, merlin and twite.
+A number of Red Eared Terrapins, a species of small turtle, are known to inhabit the lake in Alexandra Park.